C0sm0cats/SmartGrid/README.md

 Press `Ctrl + Alt + T` → enjoy instant, perfect tiling.

-## Multi-Monitor Workflow

-1. Tile your windows on monitor 1
-2. Press `Ctrl + Alt + M` → everything jumps to monitor 2, perfectly resized
-3. Press again → back to monitor 1 (or to monitor 3, 4… fully cyclic)

-No manual dragging.
-No resizing.
-Just one key.

 ## Why This Script Exists

 Many great tiling solutions exist for Windows, but a surprising number of modern applications resist standard window-management APIs.
 SmartGrid uses low-level Win32 calls, DWM border compensation, and aggressive repositioning to make every visible window obey the grid — reliably and instantly.

 All in under 500 lines of clean, readable Python.

-## Windows Only

-Built from the ground up for the Windows Desktop Window Manager.
-Proudly Windows-only.

 ## Author